-- Four sites across the US and Canada have begun a clinical trial to investigate focused ultrasound’s role in enhancing immunotherapy for non-small cell lung cancer that has spread to the brain.
+- Five sites across the US and Canada have begun a clinical trial to investigate focused ultrasound’s role in enhancing immunotherapy for non-small cell lung cancer that has spread to the brain.

 - Researchers predict that using focused ultrasound to open the blood-brain barrier will enable higher concentrations of the immunotherapy drug to enter the brain tumor tissue.